 Use a Cartridge Return Program

-- Office Max - Sign up for the OfficeMax Ink & Toner Recycling Program and begin earning your choice of rewards or cash, with payouts occurring after your balance reaches $50.
+- Office Max: Sign up for the OfficeMax Ink & Toner Recycling Program and begin earning your choice of rewards or cash, with payouts occurring after your balance reaches $50.

 Ten Additional Ink Savings Tips

 While finding good deals on replacement ink is critical for getting the most out of your printing budget, it is not the only way you can save money.
-There are a number of additional tips that can help you cut back on printer ink expenditures.

 - Printer selection: Swanson recommends "buying efficient printer models" as a way of controlling ink expenditures.
-Popular Mechanics suggests dividing the expected yield for a particular printer and in cartridge by the price of replacement ink to identify the most efficient hardware.

 Make the Most of Your Ink Dollars

 No matter which of these options you choose, it's easy to see that there are plenty of ways you can get more for your money.
 Try a few tips at a time to see what options are best for you.